Code-Institute-Submissions/futhimhlas-memoryGame_AprResub/README.md

 By clicking on the buttons users could change the game board size or change the speed at which the tiles turn over.
 The faster they turn over and the bigger the board gets; the harder the game gets.
 Another feature I would have liked to implement is a better restart tool.
 Instead of reloading the page, I would've like to build a function that resets the game state compleetly without reloading the page.
 Another reset button could be added before the end game pop-in in case users make a mistake and would like to restart.

+A better looking score tracker would also be on my update list as I feel a lot can be done with that feature.
+Also a local storage leaderboard could be added so that users can compare their scores against themselves.

 ## Wireframes
 My project is based on this initial wireframe mockup which can be found in this repository under the [wireframes directory](assets/wireframe/Memorygamewireframe.pdf).